+91 9212777224 Safari Booking

 Top Excursions from Jim Corbett Tiger Reserve

 • Ramnagar: This town serves as the gateway to Corbett National Park and is known for its scenic beauty and proximity to the park.
-You can explore the local markets and the Kosi River.
+Here you can spend your time exploring the local markets and the mesmerizing Kosi River.

 • Nainital: Merely a 3 to 4-hour drive from Corbett, located about 60 km away, Nainital stands out as the best hill station to visit near Corbett Park.
-This renowned lake town offers picturesque landscapes, the joy of boating in Naini Lake, and the spiritually enriching Naina Devi Temple.
-It's the perfect haven for those seeking relaxation amidst the mountains.
+The lake town offers beautiful landscapes, the joy of boating in Naini Lake, and the divine Naina Devi Temple, making it the perfect haven for those seeking relaxation amidst the mountains.

 • Almora: Just 100 km from Corbett Tiger Reserve, Almora stands as a testament to history in the hills.
-Famous for its ancient temples, bustling markets, and breathtaking viewpoints like Bright End Corner and Kasar Devi, this hill town is among the best places to visit near Corbett.
-The panoramic vistas of the Himalayan Valleys promise a rejuvenating experience for every traveler.
+This hill town is among the best places to visit near Corbett, made known by its ancient temples, bustling markets, and breathtaking viewpoints such as the Bright End Corner and Kasar Devi.

-• Bhimtal: A less crowded alternative to Nainital, Bhimtal boasts of a serene lake set in a picturesque town.
-Perfect for activities like boating and trekking, it's a sought-after destination for those seeking an excursion from Corbett for a tranquil escape.
+• Bhimtal: A less crowded alternative to Nainital, Bhimtal boasts of a serene lake set in a picturesque town, and makes for the perfect destination for activities like boating and trekking, offering a fun excursion after your Corbett tour.

 • NaukuchiaTal: Located amidst lush greenery and terraced fields, NaukuchiaTal is known for its nine-cornered lake.
-An excursion from Corbett to this tranquil spot promises leisurely boat rides, picturesque views, and a refreshing break from the jungle's thrilling adventures.
+A visit to the beauty promises leisurely boat rides, picturesque views, and a much-needed break for your mind and soul.

 Conservation Efforts in Jim Corbett Wildlife Reserve